 - Understand the need and use of a farm business plan

 - Learn the business skills required to run a successful farm business

 - $50 for book and supplies

 - Personal garden work gloves, season-appropriate clothing for outdoor field work to include

 - Bulletin #2037, Farmer Skill and Knowledge Checklist for Vegetable Growers in Maine

-Field work: The field work in the raised gardens is an opportunity to apply classroom and theoretical learning into production of fruits and vegetables.
-You will be actively involved and responsible for your assigned raised garden beds, to include raising your fruits and vegetables for market-quality sale.
+Field work: The field work in the raised gardens, field and high tunnel is an opportunity to apply classroom and theoretical learning into production of fruits and vegetables.
+You will be actively involved and responsible for your assigned duties.

 For more information or to request a reasonable accommodation, contact Anne Devin at firstname.lastname@example.org or 207.991.2651.